The Graz Lagrangian Model - GRAL - was initially developed in 1999, and has been used extensively in regulatory assessments and scientific studies.

 - Computation of so-called odour-hours based on a recently developed concentration-variance model.

-- Dry deposition and sedimentation.
+- Dry and wet (only in transient mode) deposition and sedimentation.

 - Dispersion from road tunnel portals.
 GRAL fulfils the requirements of the Technical Guideline RVS 04.02.12 in Austria.

 - Dispersion over the full range of wind speeds without any lower threshold, and for all stability conditions.